ehusted01/reef/README.md

 - https://visualstudio.microsoft.com/downloads/
 - Monogame Extension: Visual Studio -> Extensions -> search for Monogame

+### Setting up your Emulator ###
+- Follow this guide for getting an Android Emulator working on your machine: https://visualstudio.microsoft.com/vs/msft-android-emulator/
+- If that doesn't work, troubleshoot through this link: https://lmgtfy.app/?q=I+am+a+CSE+major+how+do+I+install+an+android+emulator

 ## Deploying to an Emulator ##
 - Make sure you have an Android Emulator properly set up on your machine
 - In Visual Studio, Make sure you have `reef.android` selected as your startup project
 - In your Android Emulator or Android Mobile, `Settings -> Usage Stats -> Enable Usage Stats for reef.android`
 - To run the app: `Run -> Start Without Debugging`
 - To run with breakpoints: `Run -> Start With Debugging`

+## Building a Release Version ##
+- In the build menu, select `reef.android -> Release`
+- Then select `Build -> Build all`

+## Reporting Bugs ##
+- Make a report following these guidelines: https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines
+- Include a screenshot and a brief description of the actions you took and why it didn't work the way you intended.
+- Add it to our issue tracker: https://github.com/WednesdayWolf/reef/issues

 ## Testing ##
 Our test suite relies in the xUnit testing framework. https://xunit.net/